aptly-dev/www.aptly.info/content/doc/api.md

 Aptly's HTTP API shouldn't be directly exposed to the Internet: there's no authentication/protection of APIs.
 To publish the API it could be proxied through a HTTP proxy or server (e.g. nginx) to add an authentication mechanism or disallow all non-GET requests.
+[Reference example](https://github.com/sepich/nginx-ldap) for LDAP based per-repo access with nginx.

 #### Notes